cantaloupe-project/cantaloupe/README.md

     HttpResolver.username =
     HttpResolver.password =

     # Customize the response Cache-Control header.
-This header may be
+(This may be overridden by
-    # overridden by proxies.
+    # proxies.)
 Comment out to disable the Cache-Control header.
     cache.client.max_age = 2592000
     cache.client.shared_max_age =
     cache.client.public = true